xaur/decred-news/journal/_template.md

 ## About This Issue

-This is the {}th issue of Decred Journal.
+This is issue {number} of Decred Journal.
 Index of all issues, mirrors and translations is available [here](https://xaur.github.io/decred-news/).

 Most information from third parties is relayed directly from source after a minimal sanity check.
 The authors of Decred Journal have no ability to verify all claims.
 Please beware of scams and do your own research.